(Inside: Why I love parenting tweens and teens. Raising teens is fun and parenting tweens can be some of the best years of your life. Here’s why…)

 I asked my empty-nester friend what her favorite life chapters have been and she said, “I loved the years when my kids were older but still in my home.”

-I get you, dear friend – there’s something sacred about raising teens and tween.
+I get you, dear friend – there’s something sacred about raising teens and tweens.
 Our kids are old enough to enjoy them more, but they’re still young enough to live with you.
 Your home might be messy and imperfect, but it’s full of life and love and joy.

 Don’t buy their apathy and attitude.
-Tweens and teens want your encouraging words, hugs and quality time.
+Tweens and teens want your encouraging words, hugs, and quality time.
 They need you in their lives.
 You make them happier, healthy, more well-adjusted human beings.

 So when those moments come and they ask you for a Starbucks date, just take them.
 Pay the $35.99 for two cups of the campfire mocha special and one scone.
 Then wrap your arm around your teen as you walk back to the car.
 They’ll soak it in and remember forever that they grew up loved.

 What about you?
 If you are past this season, what did you love best about raising tweens and teens?
 If you are in the parenting tweens/teens chapter, what are you enjoying right now?
 Leave your thoughts in the comments (or email me); I can’t wait to read them.